"I recorded my meeting with Command+Shift+5, but the other person's voice isn't in there."

 Async video messaging

-It's tempting to mix tools, but in practice picking one main recorder and learning it well saves the most time.
+It's tempting to mix tools, but in practice picking one primary recorder and getting fluent with it saves the most time.
+Switching mental models every recording is the silent productivity tax most people don't account for.

-- Internal audio: Built-in can't capture it / Some dedicated apps capture it without setup
+- Internal audio — built-in can't capture it; some dedicated apps capture it with no setup

-- Management & sharing: Built-in is manual / Dedicated apps centralize via cloud and library
+- Management & sharing — built-in is manual; dedicated apps centralize via library and cloud

 If the built-in tool has never given you trouble, there's no need to install anything.
-But if any of "meeting recording," "note-taking," or "team sharing" is causing friction, a dedicated app can collapse that work dramatically.
+If any of "meeting recording," "note-taking," or "team sharing" is the part causing friction, a dedicated app can collapse that work dramatically.

-Especially if you want to systematize web meeting recording and notes, give Qureco a try.
-Install it once, and the "record → notes → Notion" loop runs from day one.
+Especially if you want to systematize web meeting recording and note-taking, Qureco is built around that loop.
+Install it once, and the "record → notes → Notion" flow works from day one.

 Qureco Screen Recorder